JimmyHou123/Kalah_Game/README.md

-# 🎮 Mancala Game Simulation (Board, Game, and Player Classes)
+# 🎮 Mancala Game Simulation

 ## 📘 Overview
 This project implements a digital version of the **Mancala board game**, including the core game logic, AI decision-making strategies, and various player types.
 It demonstrates object-oriented programming principles in C++, recursion for AI exploration, and game-state management.